-GPGN314.
-APPLIED GEOPHYSICS.
-4.0 Semester Hrs.
+GPGN319.
+APPLIED GEOPHYSICS II.
+3.0 Semester Hrs.

-(II) Applied Geophysics is an introductory course on the theory and application of gravity, magnetic, electrical, electromagnetic, and seismic methods for imaging the Earth's subsurface.
+Applied Geophysics II is an introductory course on the application of dynamic fields (electromagnetic and seismic) to image the Earth's subsurface.
 These tools are employed in various geotechnical and environmental engineering problems, resource exploration and production monitoring, geothermal site characterization, hazards, and humanitarian efforts.
-Through the combination of three one-hour lectures and one three-hour lab each week, the students are provided with the fundamental theory and hands on field experiments for each of these techniques including the principles, instrumentation, and procedures of data acquisition, analysis, and interpretation.
-Prerequisite: MATH213, MATH225, GPGN328.
+Through the combination of three one-hour lectures and one three-hour lab each week, the students are provided with the fundamental theory and hands-on field experiments for each of these techniques, including the principles, instrumentation, and procedures of data acquisition, analysis, and interpretation.
+Prerequisite: MATH213, MATH225.
 Co-requisite: GPGN329.
-3 hours lecture; 3 hours lab; 4 semester hours.